Dealing with angry people is stressful — probably more than you realize.

 Sometimes all you need to say is, “I see you are very angry about this.
 I can tell you are really upset.”

-This acknowledgement may release another surge of anger, and this is a call for you to simply say, “I hear you.”
-The angry person may be frustrated that you’re not engaging in an argument or stooping to their reactive behavior.
+This acknowledgment may release another surge of anger, and this is a call for you to simply say, “I hear you.”
+The angry person may be frustrated that you're not engaging in an argument or stooping to their reactive behavior.